×

 What is a typical expat home or apartment like in Hong Kong?

 "Expat homes and apartments in Hong Kong tend to be modern and luxurious, with high-end appliances and amenities.
 Many expat homes and apartments come with stunning views of the city skyline, and some even have access to private pools and gyms.
 Expat homes and apartments in Hong Kong are typically well-equipped with modern furniture and appliances, and often feature spacious living areas and bedrooms.
-Expats in Hong Kong also enjoy access to a wide range of services and amenities, such as concierge services, housekeeping, and security," remarked one expat who made the move to Hong Kong.
+Expats in Hong Kong also enjoy access to a wide range of services and amenities, such as concierge services, housekeeping, and security," said one expat who made the move to Hong Kong.

 What is the average cost of housing in Hong Kong?